Mark Zuckerberg’s humanitarian manifesto

 Today, Zuckerberg offers a vision and rallying call for working toward step 3 — to “develop the social infrastructure to give people the power to build a global community that works for all of us.”
 He’s just published the 5,000-word letter embedded below, establishing the central tenets of the next phase of Facebook’s mission: support, safety, information, civic engagement and inclusion.

-In the center of Facebook’s headquarters, within Zuckerberg’s glass-walled office that keeps his leadership transparent, he spoke to TechCrunch about his hopes and ideas.
+In the middle of Facebook’s headquarters, within Zuckerberg’s glass-walled office that keeps his leadership transparent, he spoke to TechCrunch about his hopes and ideas.

 “What’s the most positive thing I can do?”